List of NFL players born outside the United States

-Compared to other major professional sports leagues in North America, the National Football League has the lowest share of players born outside the United States.
+Compared to other major professional sports leagues in North America, the National Football League (NFL) has the lowest share of players born outside the United States.
 In 2017, roughly 3% of active players were born outside the US.
 In recent drafts, teams have made efforts to search for prospects internationally.
-A record 12 international players were drafted in 2015.
-As of the 2020 NFL season, Canada was the most represented non-US country in the NFL with 12 players, followed by Nigeria with 8 and Australia with 6.
+The International Player Pathway (IPP) program was introduced by the league in 2017, which allocates non-American players to NFL teams to help develop them.

 International athletes have played in the NFL since the league's founding in 1920.
 There have been 9 foreign-born players inducted into the Pro Football Hall of Fame.
 Many international players have found success on special teams; two of the three highest scorers in NFL history were foreign born: kickers Morten Andersen of Denmark and Gary Anderson of South Africa.
 Canada is the all-time most represented foreign country, with 107 players, followed by Germany with 80 players and Jamaica with 40.